john-kheir/zeroCI/README.md

 [github]
-access_token=                       # Github access token for user repo=                               # list of  repositories Full name that will run on your zeroCI
+access_token=                       # Github access token for user repos=                               # list of  repositories Full name that will run on your zeroCI

 [db]
 name=                               # db name will be used to store the result in